wp-staging/wp-staging/readme.txt

 4. Demo of a staging / backup site

 == Changelog ==

+= 2.9.20 =
+* Fix: Prevent internal error when clicking on Test Connection link on SFTP remote storage backup settings page. #1869
+* Fix: Properly catch runtime Exception during Backup Create and Backup Restore #1833
+* Fix: Connection to external database is broken if the password has special characters #1862
+* Fix: Can not login to staging site if special characters are used in password due to improper sanitization #1877
+* Tweak: Improve visual design of the upgrade screen
+* Tweak: Better error logging if backup could not be uploaded to sftp and if path does not exist on SFTP remote server. #1869
+* Dev: XDebug support for docker PHP image v.8.x #1867

 = 2.9.19 =
 * New: Compatible up to WordPres 6.0.2